 - The driver’s personnel file

-To get the compensation you need, we can file a liability insurance claim against the trucking company’s insurer.
+To get the compensation you need, our Dublin, OH, truck accident attorney can file a liability insurance claim against the trucking company’s insurer.
 This leaves the insurance company with three options:

-- They attempt to negotiate a smaller settlement
+- It attempts to negotiate a smaller settlement.

 Many insurance companies choose the last option.
-We can enter negotiations to discuss settlement terms in hopes of reaching an agreed-upon total that covers your financial losses and provides for your future care.
+We can enter negotiations to discuss settlement terms in hopes of reaching an agreed-upon total that covers your losses.
 If we cannot reach a just settlement, we can file a personal injury lawsuit to continue your pursuit of compensation.

 If You File a Lawsuit

-How Long You Have to File Your Truck Accident Lawsuit
+How Long do You Have to File Your Truck Accident Lawsuit?

-According to Ohio Revised Code (ORC) §2305.10, you generally have two years from the collision date to file your truck accident lawsuit.
+According to Ohio Revised Code Section 2305.10, you generally have two years from the collision date to file your truck accident lawsuit.
 This is separate from filing an insurance claim, which may have a different deadline, depending on the insurance company’s policy.

-If You are Filing a Wrongful Death Lawsuit About a Truck Accident
+Filing a Wrongful Death Lawsuit After a Truck Accident

-If your case involves the death of a loved one, you have two years from their passing to file your wrongful death lawsuit, per ORC §2125.02.
+If your case involves the death of a loved one, you have two years from their passing to file your wrongful death lawsuit, per Ohio Revised Code Section 2125.02.

 You can expect the insurer to do what it can to assign at least a portion of fault for the accident to you.
 So, what happens if the insurer is successful?
 Can you still recover compensation?